xiaoylu/leetcode_category/Cplusplus/Readme.md

     p->non_virtual_function();
 ```

+VTable & Vpointer
+---
+In the heap, at the top of an object's memory, a virtual pointer points to the code stack of a class.
+Every class has a vtable.
+The vtable maps the child's overrided function to its own implementation, instead of its derived class's virtual function.
+However, if a class does not provide customized implementation, the vtable still maps this function to its derived class's virtual function. [简书](https://www.jianshu.com/p/91227e99dfd7)

 Virtual Destructor
 ---
 If you do a "delete p" where p is a pointer to a base class, then that class needs have a virtual destructor.